 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Panther chameleon (Furcifer pardalis) on a branch.
-Panther chameleons are indigenous to the tropical forests of Madagascar.
-Male panther chameleons can grow up to 50 centimetres in length and are generally much more vibrantly coloured than the females.
-Females are generally about half the size of males.
-Colouration varies with location, and the different colour patterns of panther chameleons are commonly referred to as 'locales', and named after the geographical location in which they are found.
+Panther chameleons are indigenous to the tropical forests of Madagascar and are often very brightly coloured.
+Colouration varies with location and the different colour patterns of panther chameleons, commonly referred to as 'locales', are named after the geographical location in which they are found.
+Male panther chameleons are generally much more vibrantly coloured than the females.
 Photographed in the Montagne des Francais Reserve, Madagascar.

 Model release not required.
 Property release not required.